Penguin-cyber/Piano-Playing-Robot/JOURNAL.md

 **Total time spent: 21h**

-# June 21: Creating forearm assembly and main assembly
+# June 21: Designing the pivot gearbox

 Today, I created the ratios for the pivot gearbox